verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] I broke a grown man that day.
 - [ ] What a tough way to go through life.
 - [ ] Name a neurological disease after me when I die
+- [ ] Born at the time of Crosshairs of internet and puberty